Travelport-xx/travelport-uapi-tutorial/lesson_3-9.md

 #### Environment

 Via heroku, you must have all the following variables defined in your environment.
-These are the various parameters for Facebook, TravelPort and Google Maps that we would rather put into the source code of an application.
+These are the various parameters for Facebook, Travelport and Google Maps that we would rather put into the source code of an application.
 You can check these with `heroku status`:

 {% highlight console %}
 FBAPPID             => YOUR_FACEBOOK_APP_ID_